Anticoagulant: Reversal agents

 With the growing number of patients taking oral anticoagulation therapy, studies into reversal agents are gaining increasing interest due to major bleeding events and the need for urgent anticoagulant reversal therapy.
 Reversal agents for warfarin are more widely studied, and established guidelines for reversal exist due to a longer history of use of warfarin and the ability to get a more accurate measurement of anticoagulation effect in a patient via measuring the INR (International Normalized Ratio).
 In general, vitamin K is most commonly used to reverse the effect of warfarin in non-urgent settings.
 However, in urgent settings or settings with extremely high INR (INR >20), hemostatic reversal agents such as fresh frozen plasma (FFP), recombinant factor VIIa, and prothrombin complex concentrate (PCC) have been utilized with proven efficacy.
 Specifically with warfarin, four-factor PCC (4F-PCC) has been shown to have superior safety and mortality benefits compared to FPP in lowering INR levels.

 Although specific antidotes and reversal agents for DOACs are not as widely studied, idarucizumab (for dabigatran) and andexanet alfa (for factor Xa inhibitor) have been used in clinical settings with varying efficacy.
 Idarucizumab is a monoclonal antibody, approved by the US FDA in 2015, that reverses the effect of dabigatran by binding to both free and thrombin-bound dabigatran.
 Andexanet alfa is a recombinant modified human factor Xa decoy that reverses the effect of factor Xa inhibitors by binding at the active sites of factor Xa inhibitor and making it catalytically inactive.
 Andexanet alfa was approved by the US FDA in 2018.
 Another drug called ciraparantag, a potential reversal agent for direct factor Xa inhibitors, is still under investigation.
 Additionally, hemostatic reversal agents have also been used with varying efficacy to reverse the effects of DOACs.

 Coagulation inhibitor measurement

 A Bethesda unit (BU) is a measure of blood coagulation inhibitor activity.
 It is the amount of inhibitor that will inactivate half of a coagulant during the incubation period.
 It is the standard measure used in the United States and is so named because it was adopted as a standard at a conference in Bethesda, Maryland.

 Laboratory use

-If blood is allowed to clot, laboratory instruments, blood transfusion bags, and medical and surgical equipment will get clogged up and non-operational.
+If blood is allowed to clot, laboratory instruments, blood transfusion bags, and medical and surgical equipment will become clogged and non-operational.
 In addition, test tubes used for laboratory blood tests will have chemicals added to stop blood clotting.
 Besides heparin, most of these chemicals bind calcium ions, preventing the coagulation proteins from using them.